mdn/content-team-projects/contrib-docs/writing-guidelines/writing-style-guide/index.md

 In a guide or tutorial, the introductory paragraph(s) should inform the reader about the topics that will be covered as well as the prerequisite knowledge the reader is expected to have, if any.
 The opening paragraph should mention the technologies and/or APIs that are being documented or discussed, with links to the related information, and it should offer hints to situations in which the article's contents might be useful.

-#### Example: Introduction too short

-This example of an introduction is far too short.
+- **Example of short introduction** This example of an introduction is far too short.
 It leaves out too much information, such as what it means exactly to "stroke" text, where the text is drawn, and so forth.

 > **`CanvasRenderingContext2D.strokeText()`** draws a string.

-#### Example: Introduction too long

-Here, we've updated the introduction, but now it's far too long.
+- **Example of long introduction**: This example has an updated introduction, but now it's far too long.
 Too much detail is included, and the text delves too deeply into describing other methods and properties.

 Instead, the introduction should focus on the `strokeText()` method and should refer to the appropriate guides where the other details are described.